Genelec Pro Monitor Setup Guide

 • Optimised Room Geometry

 Your room shape can help eliminate unwanted reflections.
 Optimal situation is when you hear more direct sound from the monitors than reflected sound at the listening position.
-Preventing room reflections from reaching the listening area reduces sound colouration and improves imaging
+Preventing room reflections from reaching the listening area reduces sound colouration and improves imaging.

 • Acoustic Improvements